 You've just been rolled out of the hospital in the obligatory wheelchair, drooling and still feeling the mind-numbing effects of the anesthesia.
 Your dentist has given you aftercare instructions but how can they possibly expect you to remember all of that information?

 So what now?
 What do you do when you get home?
 How do you make sure you don't end up right back in the hospital?
-And what does the healing process even look like?
+How long after wisdom teeth removal does swelling last, and when can you eat normally?
+What does the wisdom tooth healing process even look like?

 All excellent questions!
 Let's start with the timeline, and what you can expect.

-So how long does pain after wisdom tooth extraction last?
+So how long does it take for wisdom teeth to heal?
 Wisdom tooth healing does not happen overnight.
 Instead, wisdom teeth healing is a gradual process that will take time.
 The good news is that your condition will improve a bit every day—even if sometimes it doesn't feel like it.
-Since your head might still be a bit foggy you can have a look at this nice little table we compiled showing the timeline:
+Since your head might still be a bit foggy after your tooth removal procedure, you can have a look at this nice little table we compiled showing the wisdom teeth extraction recovery timeline:

-You can also expect general discomfort and soreness in and around your mouth, especially at the site of extraction, during this 2-week period.
+You can also expect general discomfort and soreness in and around your mouth (especially at the site of extraction) throughout this 2-week period.

 Wisdom teeth removal aftercare

-- Don't eat solid foods in the first 24 hours
+- Eat only liquid foods in the first 24 hours

 - Don't drink alcohol, coffee, soda or hot beverages in the first 24 hours

-- Don't brush your teeth, spit or rinse your mouth during the first 24 hours
+- Avoid brushing your teeth, spit or rinse your mouth during the first 24 hours

 - Don't smoke (or vape) during the first 72 hours